jackc/pgx/examples/todo/README.md

 ## Connection configuration

-The database connection is configured via enviroment variables.
+The database connection is configured via DATABASE_URL and standard PostgreSQL environment variables (PGHOST, PGUSER, etc.)

-* PGHOST - defaults to localhost
-* PGUSER - defaults to current OS user
-* PGPASSWORD - defaults to empty string
-* PGDATABASE - defaults to user name

 You can either export them then run todo: